databricks/databricks-sdk-py/CONTRIBUTING.md

 that you have the right to contribute the code and that it complies with the open source license.
 The rules are pretty simple, if you can certify the content of [DCO](./DCO), then simply add a "Signed-off-by" line to your commit message to certify your compliance.
-Please use use your real name as pseudonymous/anonymous contributions are not accepted.
+Please use your real name as pseudonymous/anonymous contributions are not accepted.

 ```